davood-dorostkar/docs-test/docs/index.md

 ## Harris (corner)
 The most famous corner detector is the Harris Corner Detector, which uses image gradient information to identify pixels that have a strong change in intensity in both x and y directions.

-### issue: the corners detected by Harris corner detectors are not scale invariant, meaning that the corners can look different depending on the distance the camera is away from the object generating the corner.
+**issue**: the corners detected by Harris corner detectors are not scale invariant, meaning that the corners can look different depending on the distance the camera is away from the object generating the corner.

 Harris-Laplace (corner)
 To remedy this problem, researchers proposed the Harris-Laplace corner detector.
 Harris-Laplace detectors detect corners at different scales and choose the best scale based on the Laplacian of the image.